jefflill/checkrr/NAS-SETUP.md

     d.
 Restart the **NoIP** app.

 23. Install the **User Scripts** and **Enhanced User Scripts** plugins.

-NOTE: I was able to get hardware acceleration going in the scan
-      on my DXP4800 Plus but doing that was actually THREE TIMES SLOWER than just using the CPU, so this is disabled by default.

-      You can enable HW acceleration by uncommeting this line in the [checkrr.yaml] config file.

-      # ffmpegArgs: "-hwaccel vaapi"

 24. Configure the **video-capture** user and share.